 Amanda Knox biography

 Amanda Knox was tried and convicted for the murder of British student Meredith Kercher, who died from knife wounds in the apartment she shared with Knox in 2007.
 Knox and her then-boyfriend, Raffaele Sollecito, were both found guilty of killing Kercher, receiving 26- and 25-year prison sentences, respectively.
 In October 2011, Knox and Sollecito were acquitted and set free.
-In March 2013, Knox was ordered to stand trial again for Kercher's murder.
-Italy's final court of appeal, the Court of Cassation, overturned both Knox's and Sollecito's acquittals.
+In March 2013, Knox was ordered to stand trial again for Kercher's murder; Italy's final court of appeal, the Court of Cassation, overturned both Knox's and Sollecito's acquittals.
 Knox and Sollecito were again found guilty of murder in February 2014, with Sollecito receiving a 25-year prison sentence and Knox receiving a 28.5-year sentence.